 Don’t be fooled by the river’s placid nature though, for this is a land of indescribable wonder.
 Scaly alligators share the marshes with flamingos, roseate spoonbills, egrets and herons, pelicans, cranes, hawks, ibis, storks, frigate birds, kites, skimmers, and hundreds of other colorful birds.

-The shallow waters of Florida Bay constitute about one-third of the park.
+The shallow waters of Florida Bay constitute a little less than one-third of the Wilderness.
 Most of the bay’s tiny keys serve as nesting sites for birds, and the salt water teems with fish, bottle-nosed dolphins, sea turtles, sharks, and manatees.
 You pretty much need a boat to access Florida Bay and the fascinating Wilderness Waterway, a 99-mile marine trail that takes you from Everglades City and the Ten Thousand Islands on the north to Flamingo on the south.
 Along the waterway you’ll see virtually every organism that lives in the Caribbean.

-A 38-mile road leads from the park entrance to a visitors center at Flamingo on the southern coast of Florida.
+A 38-mile road leads from entrance of the National Park to a visitor center at Flamingo on the southern coast of Florida.
 From this road, several trails head into the Wilderness, most of them day-hike routes of less than one mile.
 Four longer trails, ranging in length from four to 13 miles, also can be accessed near Flamingo.
 When embarking on foot or canoe trails, visitors should carry in all the drinking water they’ll need.